Shrimp Scampi with Linguine

 - Bring to a boil a large pot of water with 2 teaspoons Kosher salt.
 Add linguine and cook for 7-10 minutes to al dente or as directed for homemade pasta.
 Reserve 1 cup of the pasta water for use later, if needed.
 Using a colander, drain remaining water and return pasta to pot.
 Toss with 1 tablespoon olive oil.
 Set aside and keep warm.

 - In large cast iron skillet or shallow Dutch Oven, melt butter with 4 tablespoons olive oil over medium heat.
-Add the minced onion and garlic.
-Saute for 3 minutes, being careful not to burn.
+Add the minced sweet onion and garlic.
+Saute for 3 minutes, being careful not to burn the garlic.

-- Add the shrimp, salt, and pepper.
-Saute for 5-7 minutes until the shrimp turns pink.
+- Add the shrimp, and sprinkle it with kosher salt, and freshly ground black pepper.
+Saute for 5-7 minutes until the shrimp turns pink on both sides.